The Clements Center offers a range of programs for undergraduate students that address the teaching and research of history, strategy, and statecraft.

 - Grants in History and Statecraft are awarded to UT students and professors for research and presentations at academic conferences.

-- A Summer Beyond Borders: Israel & the Palestinian Territories: Students will spend a fast-paced, educational two weeks exploring the political and cultural histories of Israel, Palestine, and their peoples.
+- A Summer Beyond Borders: Exploring Difficult Diplomacy is a fast-paced, educational two-week study abroad program exploring complex diplomatic situations across the globe.
+Program destinations alternate between Israel & the Palestinian Territories and the Korean Peninsula.
 Participants will visit significant historical sites; meet with renowned policymakers, scholars, and community pillars; and learn from international security workers.

 - Texas Intelligence Academy offers a competitively-chosen group of UT-System undergraduate students the opportunity to learn about U.S. intelligence through lectures by distinguished scholars and practitioners, moderated discussions, simulation exercises, and visits to intelligence-related sites and facilities in the Washington, D.C. area.